top of page

 Boundaries

 Kensington's postal area (20895) extends beyond the incorporated town itself, taking in Chevy Chase View, North Kensington, South Kensington, and parts of North Bethesda and Wheaton.
-4915 Bangor Drive sits near the Garrett Park Estates area, close to the North Bethesda line — worth confirming exact boundary language before this is public-facing.
+4915 Bangor Drive sits near the Garrett Park Estates area, close to the North Bethesda line.

 Within a few minutes’ drive: